tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 # VIII.
 Step to install

-    1. Prepair an Mac installer in USB with Clover added ( Use unibeast to create it )
+    1. Prepair an Mac installer in USB with Opencore added ( Use unibeast to create it )
     2. Replace EFI folder in USB EFI partition with this shipped EFI folder
     3. Boot into USB and select MacOs installer
-    4. First boot Trackpad may not work, need and mouse connect through USB, Follow mac install instruction you can find it on tonymacx86 or other hackintosh forum
-    5. After install success, boot into MacOS, run ComboJack Alc295/ComboJack_Installer/install.sh in terminal
+    4. After install success, boot into MacOS, run ComboJack Alc295/ComboJack_Installer/install.sh in terminal
-    6. Use Kext Utility to rebuild kext then reboot
+    5. Use Kext Utility to rebuild kext then reboot
-    7. This time trackpad and audio will working normally, then you need to use Clover EFI bootloader to install clover to EFI partition
-    8. After install success, using Clover Configurator to mount your USB EFI partition then copy it to your System EFI.
+    6. Then you need to mount EFI partition and replace it with shipped EFI
-    9. After System EFI replaced by your EFI, Using Clover Configurator to change SMBIOS, generate your serial and MBL
+    8. After System EFI replaced by your EFI, Using Opencore Configurator to change SMBIOS, generate your serial and MBL
-    10. Optional to fix iMessenger if you dont have compatible wifi card
+    9. Optional to fix iMessenger if you dont have compatible wifi card
         + Go to https://www.browserling.com/tools/random-mac an click GenerateIP and pick an Mac address
-        + Put it into SSDT-RMNE.dsl in fake ethernet like below and save as aml file then copy to ACPI/Patched in clover
+        + Put it into SSDT-RMNE.dsl in fake ethernet like below and save as aml file then copy to ACPI folder in OC
-        + Copy NullEthernet.kext into your clover->kexts->other
+        + Copy NullEthernet.kext into your OC->Kexts
+        + Add it into Configs.plist->Kernel->Add
         > Login iCloud and iMessenger, enjoy MacOS

 <p>